Frequently asked questions about admissions

 The Oslo National Academy of the Arts (Norwegian: Kunsthøgskolen i Oslo, KhiO) is a university college with about 500 students and 180 employees.
 Oslo National Academy of the Arts was established on the 1st of August 1996 through the merger of five formerly independent colleges.

-The school offers three-year bachelor's programmes (180 cedits), two-year master's programmes (120 credits), and one-year programmes (60 credits) in Opera and in PPU (Postgraduate Certificate in Education).
+The Academy offers three-year bachelor's programmes (180 cedits), two-year master's programmes (120 credits), and one-year programmes (60 credits) in Opera and in PPU (Postgraduate Certificate in Education).
+The Oslo National Academy of the Arts also offers PhD programmes.

 Oslo National Academy of the Arts is accredited as a specialised university college by NOKUT (the Norwegian Agency for Quality Assurance in Education), an independent expert body under the Ministry of Education and Research.